rcornwell/sims/SEL32/taptools/README.md

                    - -j = j.vfmt filename
                    04/11/2020 update for mpx3.x

+mkdiagtape.c - This program extracts the diag command file (file 2)
+           from a diagnostic tape in .tap format and replaces it with a new command file.
+The rest of the tape is copied unchanged.
+The original command file from the diag tape must be extracted from the diag tape using the diagcopy utility.
+This file can then be deblocked using the deblk utility.
+The file can then be editied using VI or your favorite editor.
+Lines must be blank filled to 80 chars exactly after editing.
+The mpxblk utility must then be used to restore the file to blocked MPX format before installing it on the new diag tape.

+           1. mkdir temp; Create temp directory.
+           2. cp diag.tap temp; Copy in current diag tape.
+           3. cd temp; Move to temp directory.
+           4. diagcopy diag.tap; Extract diag tape contents.
+           5. deblk cmdfile >cmd.txt;  Creat unblocked text file.
+           6. vi cmd.txt; Edit text file with new commands and save.
+           7. mpxblk <cmd.txt >cmd.blk; Restore blocked file format.
+           8. mkdiagtape -c cmd.txt diag.tap newdiag.tap.
+           9. copy newdiag.tap to execution directory and run sel32.

+           command: mkdiagtape -c cmdfile olddiag newdiag
+           intput - simulated in_diagtape
+           output - simulated newtape
+           option - -c cmdfile

 diagcopy - This program reads a SEL .tap diagnostic boot tape and splits
            the contents into multiple files.
 The first tape record is 204 bytes of boot code and is put into the file bootcode.